 - Gels – shaving gel, gel lip balm

 - Creams – face and hand creams, skincare, shaving cream, suncream, moisturizer and toothpaste

 - Powders (even some of these can be considered a liquid)

 There isn’t actually a stipulated maximum number of ounces mentioned in the liquids rule that you can take through the security checkpoint in your carry on bag.
-You can take as many ounces of liquid as you can fit in a one quart sized bag.
+You can take as many ounces of liquid as you can fit in a one quart size resealable plastic bag.

-Only one plastic bag containing liquids is permitted per passenger.
+Only one quart sized bag containing liquids is permitted per passenger.

-This is the response from the TSA to a passenger asking if he can take everything in his quart bag through security as they are all less than 3.4 ounce:
+This is the response from the TSA to a passenger asking if he can take everything in his quart bag through security as they are all less than 3.4 ounces:

-There are a few exceptions that allow you to take more than 3.4 ounces of liquids through the security checkpoint which include:
+There are a few exceptions to the TSA’s liquids rule that allow you to take more than 3.4 oz of liquids through the security checkpoint which includes: